 It’s name will appear!

+Now I though I was a big mobile smarty pants because we’ve done mobile marketing before where I work, at Massive Impressions, but I had no idea what this was about.
 I, like the good “follower” I am, actually deduced that I’d need my cellphone for it to work.
 It was out of battery so I plugged it in, waited for it to start up, started up the Facebook for Android app and followed the directions above.
-My cell phone ends in 332, so I entered: “@[332:0]”
+My cell phone ends in 332, so I entered: “@[332:0]“

 I was so surprised that it worked!
 My cell phone did have a name: “Kavita Shah” – wow!